berthubert/bagconv/README.md

  * `pnds` - `Panden` or buildings.
 Includes a 2D shape!
  * `nums` - `Nummeraanduidingen` - addresses, including postcode

-In the `mkindex` file you'll find useful views that make queryig easier.
+In the `mkindex` file you'll find useful views that make querying easier.

 # Some examples